Are your remote workers out of sight, and out of mind?

 3. Offer visibility into business operations

-Team members in a physical office can chat about their accomplishments and inspire their team members to enhance their performance.
+Team members working together in an office can chat about their accomplishments and inspire their team members to enhance their performance.

-So, how do you motivate virtual employees when friendly competition and regular inspiration isn’t available?
+So, how do you motivate the home-based employees in your hybrid team when friendly competition and regular inspiration isn’t available?
 Start by offering visibility into what’s happening within your business.
 Aside from just giving your team members targets to reach and goals to meet, let them see how they’re performing compared to their peers.